Rickshaw

-Rickshaw originally denoted a pulled rickshaw, a two- or three-wheeled cart generally pulled by one person carrying one passenger.
+A rickshaw, originally denoted a pulled rickshaw, is a two- or three-wheeled cart generally pulled by one person and carrying one passenger.
 The first known use of the term in English was in 1879.
 Over time, cycle rickshaws (also known as pedicabs or trishaws), auto rickshaws, and electric rickshaws were invented, and have replaced the original pulled rickshaws, with a few exceptions for their use in tourism.

 Pulled rickshaws created a popular form of transportation and a source of employment for male labourers within Asian cities in the 19th century.
 Their appearance was related to newly acquired knowledge of ball-bearing systems.
 Their popularity declined as cars, trains, and other forms of transportation became widely available.

 Auto rickshaws are becoming more popular in some cities in the 21st century as an alternative to taxis because of their low cost of hire.
 Bangladesh holds the record of hosting highest number of rickshaws in the world with 40,000 rickshaws operating in the capital Dhaka alone every day.
 In 2023, UNESCO listed rickshaws and rickshaw art as 'intangible heritage' of Bangladesh.

 Name

-Rickshaw originates from the Japanese word jinrikisha (人力車, 人 jin = human, 力 riki = power or force, 車 sha = vehicle), which literally means "human-powered vehicle".
+Rickshaw originates from the Japanese word jinrikisha (人力車, 人 jin = human, 力 riki = power or force, 車 sha = vehicle, from Chinese rénlìchē), which literally means "human-powered vehicle".

 History

 Origin

-The first rickshaws were invented in France in the late 17th century, to fulfill, along with other types of carriages such as cabriolets and fiacres, the unmet demand for public transportation created by the 1679 cessation of Paris' first omnibus service.
+The first rickshaws were invented in France in the late 17th century, to fulfill, along with other types of carriages such as cabriolets and fiacres, the unmet demand for public transportation created by the 1679 cessation of Paris' first horse-drawn omnibus service.
 These vehicles, called "vinaigrettes" for their resemblance to the handcarts used by contemporary vinegar-sellers, were fully-enclosed two-wheeled carriages with space for a single person.
 Usually, they were moved by two people; one holding the bars at the front and the other pushing from behind.

-A painting named "Les deux carrosses" by Claude Gillot shows 2 rickshaws in 1707.
+A drawing by Claude Gillot named La scène des deux carrosses, from c.
+1712-16, shows two rickshaws.

 Rickshaws were independently invented in Japan circa 1869, after the lifting of a ban on wheeled vehicles from the Tokugawa period (1603–1868), and at the beginning of a period of rapid technical advancement in Japan.